 If you have had unprotected oral or anal sex, a throat swab or anal swab may be required.
 Sometimes you can collect the sample yourself – your doctor will advise.

-To test for some STIs, such as hepatitis, syphilis and HIV, a sample of blood is needed.
+To test for some STIs, such as hepatitis, a sample of blood is needed.

 What happens next?

-It usually takes between one and two weeks for your test results to come back.
-How you receive your test results can vary.
+It usually takes between one and 2 weeks for your test results to come back.
+How you receive your results can vary.
 Sometimes you may need to make another appointment, other times you can receive your results over the phone or via email.

 If you test positive for an STI, you’ll need to return to your doctor to discuss treatment.
-If you have chlamydia or gonorrhoea – two of the most common STIs – treatment is as simple as an antibiotic prescription.
+If you have chlamydia or gonorrhoea – 2 of the most common STIs – treatment is as simple as a course of antibiotics.

 Finding out you have an STI can be distressing.
 However, not knowing and possibly infecting other people – as well as putting your long-term health at risk – can cause even more distress.
 Your doctor will help to guide you through the process.